beginning of content

 Key facts

-• Recovery from a mental illness involves getting better with support and building a fulfilling life.
+• Recovery from a mental illness is about building a fulfilling life, with or without a mental illness.

-• The recovery approach to mental health means you’re in charge of your own care, working with professionals to reach your goals.
+• The recovery approach to mental health involves working with professionals to reach your goals with or without your symptoms being resolved.

-• A mental health recovery plan helps you identify what you want, how to get it and how to stay well.
+• Planning mental health recovery can help you identify what you want in life, how to get it and how to stay well.

 What is mental health recovery?

-Recovery is about improving your life more generally, not just treatment and management of your symptoms.
-The process of recovery helps you:
+Recovery is about improving your life more generally, not just treatment and management of your mental health symptoms.
+It is not the same as a cure.
+With or without mental health issues, recovery means being able to:

 What is a mental health recovery plan?